ekinyua/distinct-mentorship/README.md

 1. **Select service** – from the landing page, choose a programme and click an enrolment CTA, or go directly to `/payments`.
 2. **Enter details** – on `/payments`, fill in the learner name, M-Pesa phone (`2547XXXXXXXX` format), and confirm the selected service.
-3. **STK Push** – the backend sends an STK Push to the provided phone using Safaricom's M-Pesa API.
+3. **STK Push (via Paystack)** – the backend sends a Mobile Money charge request to Paystack, which then triggers an M-Pesa STK Push to the provided phone.
 4. **Confirm on phone** – the user confirms the amount and enters their M-Pesa PIN.
-5. **Callback + polling** – Safaricom calls `/api/mpesa-callback` with the transaction result.
-The frontend polls `/api/mpesa-query` until a final status is available.
+5. **Webhook + polling** – Paystack sends a `charge.success` webhook to `/api/paystack-webhook`.
+The frontend polls `/api/mpesa-query` until a final status is available, using Paystack's transaction reference behind the scenes.
 6. **Confirmation** – the UI shows a success or failure summary, including key transaction details when available.

 ---